Amodal Segmentation through Out-of-Task and Out-of-Distribution Generalization with a Bayesian Model: Experiments

-\textbf{Evaluation.} It is observed that the occlusion levels in \textit{KINS} are severely disproportional: over $62\%$ of the objects are in FG-L0 and less than $8\%$ of objects are in FG-L3.
-Therefore, in order to examine the mask prediction quality as a function of occlusion level, we evaluate with region proposals as supervision, removing bias towards non-occluded objects in other metrics like mAP and separate objects into subsets based on their occlusion level.
-As mentioned in the previous paragraphs, we evaluate our approach against both models under their appropriate settings individually.
-First, we evaluate using the ground truth bounding box as supervision, seen in the top halves of Table \ref{tab:amodal_occveh} and \ref{tab:amodal_kins}.
-Then, we evaluated using best proposal (highest IoU to ground truth ) generated by an RPN, seen in the bottom halves of Table \ref{tab:amodal_occveh} and \ref{tab:amodal_kins}.
+\textbf{Evaluation.} It is observed that the occlusion levels in \textit{KINS} are severely disproportional: over $62\%$ of the objects are non-occluded and less than $8\%$ of objects are more than 60\% occluded.
+Therefore, in order to examine the mask prediction quality as a function of occlusion level, we evaluate with the best region proposals (highest IoU to ground truth) generated by an RPN as supervision, removing bias towards non-occluded objects in other metrics like mAP, and separate objects into subsets based on their occlusion level.